 A beach just for you

 All you need is a motorboat to discover and enjoy the succession of beaches hidden in the tiny bays between Parga and Sivota.
-Here are just a few of their names: Ai-Giannakis, Ai-Sostis, Valtos, Kryoneri, Lyhnos, Pogonia, Sarakiniko, Agia Paraskevi, Arillas, Gallikos Molos, Diapori…
+Just a few names to note down: Ai-Giannakis, Ai-Sostis, Valtos, Kryoneri, Lyhnos, Pogonia, Sarakiniko, Agia Paraskevi, Arillas, Gallikos Molos, Diapori…

 Hidden gems of Parga and Sivota